shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

         programId: programId,
     });
 ```

 This is similar to `createCampaign` function.
 Here I have set the space as `1`, because I want the account to get deleted when its balance becomes zero.
 And we are setting the initial lamports equal to the number of Solana tokens we want to donate.

-Then We will pass 3 keys(Accounts) as our program need 3 accounts(see `donate` function implementation in the program).
+Then we will pass 3 keys (Accounts) as our program needs 3 accounts (see `donate` function implementation in the program).

-And we are sending data an array, `[2]`.
-Because we want call donate function in program and we have mapped it to `2` value of first element of `instruction_data` array.
+We are sending data as an array, [2], because we want call the donate function in the program and we have mapped it to the 2 value of the first element in the `instruction_data` array.

 ```js
    const instructionTOOurProgram = new TransactionInstruction({
         keys: [